 Product Descriptions: Do long product descriptions work better than short ones?
 The answer is actually that they both work, and it’s best to include both!
 79% of shoppers scan descriptions, so offering a short bulleted list that gets to the point is highly effective.
 Having an expandable version that is richer and more in-depth will convert those customers who like to read.

 Images: 22% of customer returns are due to an item looking different in person.
 By focusing on crisp, beautiful imagery that captures the essence of your products you will mitigate these future issues.

 Size Chart: Bizrate Insights recently conducted a survey that found 55% of shoppers cited sizing issues as their number one reason for returning a product.
 Getting ahead of this issue could cut down on half of your customer service calls if your business is apparel!

-Customer Reviews: In today’s social driven world, peer reviews are crucial in the consideration stage.
-Sellbrite has found that displaying reviews can increase conversion 270% and that 72% of consumers won’t take action without them!
+Customer Reviews: In today’s social-driven world, peer reviews are crucial in the consideration stage.
+Sellbrite has found that displaying reviews can increase conversion by 270% and that 72% of consumers won’t take action without them!

 Estimated Delivery Date: Avoid “Where’s my order” calls by setting expectations from the start using an estimated delivery date.
 This combines processing time, customer location, and carrier data to give an exact arrival date.

 Q&A: By letting users ask questions and get the appropriate answers during the pre-purchase you can cover ground that goes way beyond your product description.
-This section also demonstrates that other people are also interested in the product, and uses the consumer generated content approach to aid conversion.
+This section also demonstrates that other people are also interested in the product, and use the consumer-generated content approach to aid conversion.